 Your Rochester Connections

-Join alumni and friends for activities around the country.
+Join alumni and friends for activities throughout the country and around the world.
 Read more...

-Upcoming webinars and online sessions (all times EDT) include presentations on negotiation and interview skills.
+Upcoming webinars and online sessions (all times EDT) include programs for retirement-age alumni.
 (Registration is required.)